-We want the HCA to be the best charity it can be for everyone who practices, values and loves crafts as we do.
+We want Heritage Crafts to be the best charity it can be for everyone who practices, values and loves crafts as we do.
 We know this includes a huge range of ages, ethnicities, sexualities, backgrounds, religions and economic statuses all across the country and the world; we want to be better at representing as many of these as possible within our teams.

 We have done a short, easy audit of all of our existing Trustees and below you can see some stats on who currently sits on our Board: